-Sciatic relief can be achieved through a variety of methods.
-Before determining which treatment is best for you, a doctor will interview you in detail about your condition to assess the severity of your sciatica.
-Your physician may perform neurological tests to see if your condition is bad enough that it’s blocking messages from your brain to your leg, and he or she also may order a MRI, CT scan, or X-ray as well.
-Once the specifics of your sciatica have been established, the doctor will develop a plan for delivering sciatic relief.
+Patients can find relief from sciatica, which describes symptoms resulting from the compression of the sciatic nerve, through a variety of methods.
+Before determining which treatment is best for you, you should have an in-depth discussion about your condition with your doctor to diagnose the severity of your sciatica.
+He or she may also order neurological tests and diagnostic imagery like an MRI, CT scan or X-ray.
+Once the specifics of your sciatica have been established, you can then work together to develop a plan for delivering sciatica relief.

-If your symptoms are mild, then stretching, exercise, physical therapy, hot and cold compresses, and/or spinal decompression may be prescribed.
-All of these methods can help relieve the pressure on your sciatic nerve, which will reduce the pain and inflammation you are experiencing.
-Quite often, over-the-counter pain relievers or anti-inflammatory medications will be recommended in conjunction with these treatments to manage symptoms.
-If your sciatica is more severe, or those methods don’t work, your doctor may suggest a spinal steroid injection.
-This is a successful way to achieve sciatic relief, however, it comes with several side effects and is only temporary.
+These options can relieve the pressure on your sciatic nerve and potentially reduce the pain and inflammation you are experiencing.
+Over-the-counter pain relievers or anti-inflammatory medications may also be recommended in conjunction with these treatments to manage symptoms.
+If your sciatica is more severe, or those methods don’t work, your physician may suggest a spinal steroid injection.

 For severe cases of sciatica that are not improved by attempting conservative treatments for a period of weeks or months, surgery may be recommended.
 Before consenting to a highly invasive traditional open neck or back procedure, it is important to be aware of the full range of options for surgery.

 If surgery becomes an option